Group Rekey Interval

 Your WiFi network encrypts data so that outsiders cannot read it.
 Part of this encryption uses a shared key called the Group Temporal Key (GTK), which all devices on the network share.
 The group rekey interval controls how often this key gets refreshed.

 Think of it like changing the locks on a shared office.
 Every time the lock changes, everyone needs a new key.
-On WiFi, every time the group key refreshes, each connected device has to briefly renegotiate its connection.
-The default on most routers is every 3600 seconds (one hour).
+On WiFi, every time the group key refreshes, each connected device runs a quick renegotiation handshake.
+Many routers default to every 3600 seconds (one hour).
+Upstream hostapd, the access point software used by many routers, defaults to 86400 seconds (24 hours) for modern encryption, which makes the one-hour default look unnecessarily aggressive for a home network.

 Why it matters

-With the default one-hour interval, this disruption happens 24 times a day.
-For most home networks, there is no meaningful security benefit to rekeying this frequently.
-An attacker who already has your WiFi password gains nothing from the old group key.
+For most home networks, there is also no meaningful security benefit to rekeying every hour.
+The group key only protects broadcast and multicast traffic, and an attacker who already has your WiFi password gains nothing from the old group key.

 What you can do